wbcsd/data-exchange-protocol/decisions/log/0026-async-request-by-default.md

 ## Consequences

 Although synchronous requests are still supported, asynchronous communication will be promoted to be the favored way of PCF exchange.
-This enables app provider to get the data needed to calculate non existing PFs and provide those as soon as they are available.
-On the oother hand pf consumers do not have to ask for a not yet existing PF over and over again, but can be sure to get this PF delivered as soon as it is available.
+This enables data provider to get the data needed to calculate non existing PFs and provide those as soon as they are available.
+On the other hand data consumers do not have to ask for a not yet existing PF over and over again, but can be sure to get this PF delivered as soon as it is available.

 Implementors will have to provide `Action Events` by default, whereas `ListFootprints` become optional.
-As the first change can be seen as compatible from a consumers view (breaking from an PF providers view), the second one is a breaking change for an API consumer.
+As the first change can be seen as compatible from a consumers view (breaking from a providers point of view), the second one is a breaking change for an API consumer.

 [^1]: [spec/v2/index.bs](../../spec/v2/index.bs)